tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: instantiate hedgehog_distracted_mach
 		- DONE: add hedgehog_distracted_mach to royal_hedgehog
 		- DONE: run mk_def_pkl()
-		- TBD: testing!
+		- DONE: testing!
 			- DONE: appears that list_of_lists loop is not working as expected => use enumerate() for indexes!!
 			- DONE: solved 'only one letter' issue - had double loop operating on single list
 			- DONE: how and why is wcard_lst caching the intermediate '*' values?!?
-			- TBD: need to apply '*' updates to all list members
+			- DONE: need to apply '*' updates to all list members
-			- IDEA: maybe I just need a creature_distracted attribute???
-	- TBD: Update Warning class trig_check() to work with wildcards?
-Update wildcards to work with post_action or auto?
+			- DONE: comemnt out test print statements

 ##########################
 ### VERSION 3.66 START ###